-Drag along rights are typically included in investment documentation to ensure management and (often) other co-investors are required to sell if an exit opportunity arises.
+Drag-along rights are typically included in investment documentation to ensure management and (often) other co-investors are required to sell if an exit opportunity arises.

-Typical tag-along thresholds are 75% or more, however there are cases where the bar is lowered further still.
+Typical tag-along thresholds are 75% or more, however, in some cases, the bar is lowered further still.